JelleZijlstra/taxonomy/docs/future-work.md

   - Why would it help?
 Sometimes matters for nomenclatural priority.
   - But it's a lot of work, and for most articles I have it won't matter.
 Minimum work
     perhaps:
-    - Define a format for storing dates (e.g. "2023-01" if we know the month, "2023-01-17" if we know both the month and day)
+    - (done) Define a format for storing dates (e.g. "2023-01" if we know the month, "2023-01-17" if we know both the month and day)
-    - Relax linter to allow this format for the year field on citations and names
+    - (done) Relax linter to allow this format for the year field on citations and names
     - Autorecord this information when getting DOI data.
       - But is the publication date on CrossRef reliable?
 And the API returns lots of dates for when it was "published" or "issued" or what not: which do we pick?
 - _ZooBank_ IDs for Names
   - Why would it help?
 Meant to be a standard reference for new names.
 Can help cross-link to more data.
+  - DB now has the capability to add these, but no automated way to find them yet.
 - _ORCID_ IDs for Persons
   - Why would it help?
 Meant to be a standard identifier for researchers.
   - Complication: CrossRef API doesn't give me these IDs.
 Is there any API I can use to